Understanding the incidence rate or predicted incidence rate of a potential survey is important as it impacts feasibility, fielding time, and cost.

 Read more about Premium Profiling.

-Need help estimating IR?
+Need Help Estimating IR?

 aytm's Predictive Sample Complexity Meter

-Viewing Incidence Rate Post Survey
+Viewing Incidence Rate Post-Survey

-- Click the Completed tab drop-down in your aytm dashboard.
+- Click the Completed tab dropdown in your aytm dashboard.

-The following metrics will be displayed:
+The following metrics are displayed:

-- % fulfilled
+- % Fulfilled

 - Responses